Nikos-1212/v1-image-asset-provider-flutter/Readme.md

 #### Get a PAT

 1. Head to https://github.com/settings/tokens and create a token with `repo` and `packages` scope
-2. Make sure this token is authorised to access `discovery-ltd` repositories
+2. Make sure this token is authorised to access `Nikos-1212` repositories

 #### iOS - Access token